Lost Treasures of Strawberry Hill exhibition

 Read our full access statement here.

 We welcome non-commercial photography inside and outside the House, but ask that our visitors do not use tripods or flash photography.
+However, during exhibitions we have a no photography policy.

 Unfortunately dogs are not permitted to enter the House and Gardens.
 Assistance dogs are welcome.